Lando-cmd/Honeypot/README.md

+# Python SSH Honeypot

+A lightweight Python honeypot that listens for incoming connections on port 2222, logs connection data and commands with timestamps, detects privilege escalation attempts, and performs Geo-IP lookups.
+Includes a real-time GUI log viewer and supports daily log rotation with CSV export.

-Features
+## Features
--Listens for incoming connections on port 2222
+- Listens on TCP port 2222 for incoming connections
--Logs IP, commands, and connection data with timestamps -Detects sudo/su privilege escalation attempts -Performs Geo-IP lookups using MaxMind GeoLite2 database -Real-time log viewer in the GUI
+- Logs IP addresses, commands, and connection details with timestamps
+- Detects sudo and su privilege escalation attempts
+- Performs Geo-IP lookups using MaxMind GeoLite2 database
+- Real-time log viewer GUI with start/stop controls
--Daily log rotation and CSV export support
+- Daily log rotation and CSV export support

-How It Works
+## How It Works
--The honeypot starts a TCP listener and waits for client connections -Each connection is logged and processed in a separate thread -Commands are logged, and suspicious actions are flagged -Geo-IP data is collected from the attacker's IP address -Logs are saved in a daily file and can be exported to CSV
+- Starts a TCP listener to accept client connections
+- Logs each connection and processes it in a separate thread
+- Flags suspicious commands and privilege escalations
+- Retrieves Geo-IP data for connecting IP addresses
+- Saves logs daily with option to export to CSV

-Requirements
+## Requirements
-Python 3.x
+- Python 3.x

-tkinter (standard in most Python distributions)

-geoip2
-To install dependencies, run:
-pip install geoip2
+- tkinter (usually included with Python)
+- geoip2 library (`pip install geoip2`)

-You will also need the GeoLite2-City.mmdb database file from MaxMind placed in the same directory.
+- MaxMind GeoLite2-City.mmdb database file placed in the script directory

-Usage
+## Usage
 Run the script:
-python Honeypot.py

 Use the GUI to:

-Start the honeypot listener
+- Start the honeypot listener

-View real-time logs
+- View real-time logs

-Stop the honeypot and export logs to CSV
+- Stop the honeypot and export logs to CSV

-Notes
+## Notes
-Run with administrative privileges to ensure binding to ports and logging
+- Requires administrative privileges to bind ports and log properly

-Use only on isolated or authorized testing networks
+- Intended for use on isolated or authorized test networks only

-Not a full SSH implementation — intended for basic deception and data gathering
+- Not a full SSH server implementation; designed for deception and data collection

+## License
-License
+MIT License
-This project is open-source and available under the MIT License.